The Time Exchange promotes a cleaner, greener environment and is happy to help residents make the area a better place to live.

 The Time Exchange offers food growing opportunities to residents, encourages environmental activities in the local area and enables members to earn credits and learn gardening skills by working on a community garden.
 Members grow healthy fresh produce, which can be “purchased” for credits by all members.

-We currently have three ongoing projects – Street Planters, our Food Growing Project, and a community garden in Nuns Moor Park.
+We are currently focussing our gardening activities around maintaining the local Street Planters, and regular food growing sessions in the Bike Garden, a community garden in Nuns Moor Park.
 See below for more information on all of our projects.

 We would welcome anyone who would like to come along and help with any of our projects and learn more about gardening.